MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 # Configure deep links

-Deep links function as URLs that direct users straight to particular content within an app.
-In Microsoft Teams, you can use deep links to go to a specific chat, message, or tab within an app, among other things.
-They also enable certain operations, such as initiating a new chat or call, or sharing content during a meeting.
-For example, a deep link might be used to direct a user straight to a specific message within a chat, eliminating the need to navigate through several screens.
+Deep links function as URLs that direct users straight to specific content within an app thereby eliminating the need to navigate through several screens.
+In Microsoft Teams, you can use deep links to go to a specific chat, message, or tab within an app.
+You can also use deep links to initiate a new chat or call and share content during a meeting.

-Here are some scenarios where you can build apps using deep links in Teams:
+You can use deep links in Teams in the following ways:

 * Deep link to an app.